At

 original interior was in excellent condition

-so no work needed to be done except
+so no work needed to be done.

 The final piece of the puzzle was to

-9 inch diff with ford 3.7 gears.
-31
+9 inch diff was rebuilt with genuine

-for piece of mind.
-A new radiator, battery
+were also installed for piece of mind.

-and Michellin tyres with red walls completes
+with red walls completes the rebuild.